weboAp/Visitor/README.md

 ### Installation

-The recommended way to install Winput is through composer.
+The recommended way to install Visitor is through composer.

 ## Step 1